freecurve/Freecurve_labs_arrow-nn_suite/README.md

 More details on reservoir and HREX algorithms can be found in the `RBFE.pdf` tutorial.
 Files from `examples/Benchmark_Proteins/CDK2` are used.

-### ARROW-NN Adjustment Parameters
+### ARROW-NN Parameters

+ARROW FF parameters are located in `$CONDA_PREFIX/opt/interx/FFDB/1018/ffdb.sqlite` file which is an SQLite Database.
+You can open it in any suitable DB browsers.
+Tables correspond to ARROW parameter files described above in ions section.
+Also FF parameters are available as plain text files in `$CONDA_PREFIX/opt/interx/FFDB/1018/output` folder.
+Files have been described in the section with ions simulation.

-A list of parameter files for NN is in `./INPUT/XML/FF` folder:
+NN adjustment parameter files are located in `./INPUT/XML/FF` folder:

-* FFNNConfigFloat.xml - for CDK2 ligands in the protein.
+* `FFNNConfigFloat.xml` - XML file with description of NN corrections for CDK2 ligand interactions in the protein.

 ### Production Runs